-Being 27 years old with nearly 400,000km on the clock, our Land Cruiser did give us a little bit of grief.
+Being 27 years old with nearly 400,000km on the clock, our Land Cruiser did give us a little bit of grief (actually quite a lot towards the end!).
 The Dmax is pretty much new; I get to break the engine in, and ensure it has a good life in terms of servicing from day dot.

 I’m not planning on any engine modifications, and will keep things as stock as possible under the engine bay.
 There will be a few modifications done to improve reliability, like an aftermarket fuel filtration system, catch can, bash plates and OBD scanner.

 Secondary Fuel Filter (purchased a Fuel manager 30 micron kit which goes before the factory Isuzu OEM filter)